devpatelcan/5dof/README.md

 ## Try the Simulation

 Want to see the arm move before you build it?
 Run the sim!
-You can simulate the arms motion using MuJoCo too.
+You can simulate the arm’s motion using MuJoCo too.
 Just follow the steps below.

 ### 1. Clone the repo (or download as zip)
 ```bash